HoussemRhim/Automate-updating-catalog-information/README.md

-How to Approach the Problem
+How to Approach the Problem:

 We're giving you a pretty big project to do at the end of this course -- but you can totally complete it with what you've learned until now!
 Take your time, and be methodical.
 Use these tips to help you: